The complete guide to play on four stacked boards

 Advances one square (two on first move).
 Captures diagonally ahead on the same board, up one board, or down one board.
 En‑passant and promotion operate as in classical chess.

 Moves diagonally on its color in eight directions across levels.
-Range is limited by the 4‑square board depth.

 Moves in straight lines across rows, columns, and vertically between boards with unlimited range.